 Donald Mason: Donald Mason is the Executive Director of the Lyric Theatre and Cultural Arts Center in Lexington, KY.
 Tasked with directing the historic African American venue into a leading regional arts center, Donald has become an advocate for diversity, inclusion and equity in the Central Kentucky region and beyond.
 He has become a voice for diversity, inclusion, and equity on a national scale, presenting Breaking Barriers: Diversity in Arts Leadership and Programming at the 42nd Annual League of Historic American Theatres Conference in Los Angeles, CA and an updated presentation this year in Austin, TX.
 Donald serves on the LexArts Board, Picnic with the Pops Commission, Business Volunteers for the Arts, EMERGE Conference Steering committee and the Projects committee for Leadership Lexington Alumni, StationARTS Committee Chair via the Academies of Bryan Station Advisory Board.
 He holds a B.S. in Management and Ethics from Asbury University and is an MBA candidate at Southern New Hampshire University, holding a Masters certificate and Modern Musician specialization from Berklee College of Music.
 Donald also founded and fronted the funk band, Soul Funkin Dangerous as the lead singer/songwriter.

 Eli Uttal-Veroff has carved out a diverse career in Lexington, KY as a bassist, educator, composer and concert organizer.
-As an educator, he is a part-time faculty member in Bluegrass Community and Technical College’s Humanties Division, and a Teaching Artist for Central Kentucky Youth Orchestra’s North Limestone MusicWorks.
-MusicWorks is a unique program that provides music education and mentorship to students on Lexington’s Northside and East End through an afterschool orchestra.
+As an educator, he is a part-time faculty member in Eastern Kentucky University’s Music Industry program and with Bluegrass Community and Technical College, as well as a Teaching Artist for CKYO’s North Limestone MusicWorks.
+MusicWorks is a unique program that provides music education and mentorship to students on Lexington’s Northside and East End through an after-school orchestra.
 In addition to his teaching responsibilities, Eli maintains a busy schedule as a performer and bandleader.
-He serves as the musical director at Carson’s Food and Drink, which hosts live jazz trios and quartets.
-His recent jazz performances include appearances with Raleigh Dailey, Byron Stripling, Brooks Giles, Marlin McKay, J.D.
-Allen, and Brandon Coleman, as well as with his own bands Grupo LexiSamba and UV Music Group.
-As a classical musician, he is the principal bassist of the Lexington Chamber Orchestra, and has appeared with many local ensembles.
+He runs a musical contracting company that provides live music for over 100 events each year.
+His recent jazz performances include appearances with Raleigh Dailey, Byron Stripling, Vince DiMartino, Craig Wagner, and Brandon Coleman, as well as with his own bands Grupo LexiSamba and UV Music Group.
+As a classical musician, he is the principal bassist of the Lexington Chamber Orchestra, and an avid chamber music performer.

 Richard is a community development practitioner, artist, and organizational development consultant living in Lexington, Kentucky.
 Richard works at the local, state, and national level on creating more equitable community development and civic engagement structures.
 Richard was the executive director of the Chamber Music Festival of Lexington for 5 years, and was the co-founder and executive director of Lexington’s first place-based community development corporation, the North Limestone CDC, where he authored the North Limestone Cultural Plan, a multiyear community-driven plan to make the North Limestone CDC’s work more participatory and just.
 In 2016, Richard was named an Emerging City Champion by the 8-80 Cities and John S and James L Knight Foundation, and was awarded the first-ever “One to Watch” award from the Lexington Forum and Lexington Mayor’s Office.
 Richard is a steering committee member for the Kentucky Rural-Urban Exchange a nationally-recognized model for bringing rural and urban communities into authentic collaboration and is a research fellow at the University of Kentucky Community Innovation Lab studying the intersection of conservatory-level music training and community development ethics and practice.
 He has a degree in Double Bass Performance from the College-Conservatory of Music in Cincinnati.